material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 2: Create plans

-All motion in a motion runtime begins with a plan.
+All motion in a runtime begins with a plan.
 Let's create four different types of plan:

     animation = Tween()
     animation.property = "opacity"